dougbtv/dougbtv.github.io/_posts/2017-01-04-stackanetes-on-openshift.markdown

 ## Scope of this walk-through

+First thing's first -- [openshift-stackanetes](https://github.com/dougbtv/openshift-stackanetes) is the project we'll focus on to use to spin up Stackanetes on Openshift, it is a series of Ansible roles to help us accomplish getting Stackanetes on OpenShift.

 Primarily we'll focus on using an all-in-one OpenShift instance, that is one that uses the `oc cluster up` command to run OpenShift all on a single host, as outlined in the [local cluster management documentation](https://github.com/openshift/origin/blob/master/docs/cluster_up_down.md).
 My "[openshift on openstack in easy mode](http://dougbtv.com/nfvpe/2016/10/31/openshift-on-openstack-easy-mode/)" goes into some of those details as well.
 However, the playbooks will take care of this setup for you in this case.

 Things we do cover: